rameshbanala/resume-analyzer/README.md

 ## 📞 Support

-For support, email your-email@example.com or create an issue in the GitHub repository.
+For support, email rameshbanalab@gmail.com or create an issue in the GitHub repository.

-**Built with ❤️ by [Your Name] | Powered by Google Gemini AI**
+**Built with ❤️ by Ramesh Banala | Powered by Google Gemini AI**